-Starting a Mid-Course Evaluation
+Starting a Mid-Course Survey

-Why are mid-course evaluations valuable?
+Why are mid-course surveys valuable?

 - Invite dialogue about the student learning experience